 No cap, this category is bussin fr fr.

-what you see is all you get
+what you see is totally worthless in real life

 Being in the medical field I see many different "syndromes."
 Sadly many patients contract several sexually transmitted diseases, and pass them on to their significant others due to this WDS.
 Being unable to keep it in their pants, for whatever reason and constantly seeking sex with other partners due to lack of sexual commitment or sexual loyalty to one person which is WDS; Wandering Dick Syndrome.